-The general location of the Authorised Process is shown on the attached plan PPC/023/A. The Installation boundary is marked with a hatched red line on the attached plan PPC/023/B in addition to plant referred to in the permit.
+The general location of the Authorised Process is shown on the attached plan PPC/021/A in addition to the Installation boundary marked with a red line.
+The attached plan PPC/021/B shows the layout of key plant.

 Description of Installation